carlescliment/sinatra-personal-webpage/_posts/2015/fluent-collections.md

 end
 ```

 My problems with the solution described above are diverse.
 First, we are violating the encapsulation we had previously.
 We wrote some alias for `select` and `map`, but for all the rest we want to treat the collection as if it was an array, we want to make it iterable.
-And since it is iterable, we might probably want to add a `count` method.
-And a `[]` accesor.
+And since it is iterable, we probably want to add a `count` method.
+And a `[]` accessor.
 And why not, weeks later, a `find`, `include?` and `delete`.
 In the end we may decide that instead of being like an array it could actually be an array.

 ```ruby
 # ArrayCollection